 There are two basic types of planned downtimes:

-- Routine maintenance and upgrades to hardware and server software that support D2L
+- Routine maintenance and upgrades to hardware and server software that support D2L, and another for

 - Updates and maintenance releases for the D2L software.